EnginEren/delphes2lcio-docker/README.md

 Before we start:

 1. Please download the input file from [`here`](https://syncandshare.desy.de/index.php/s/63j6EDZH6e9Ec8w)
-2. Put this file into `data` folder.
+2. Create `data` folder and put this file there
 3. Download docker image: `docker pull ilcsoft/delphes2lcio-v1`.
 This might take time.
 However, this is something we do only *once*

 Now we are ready to launch a *container*: